 "Today, let us swim wildly, joyously, in gratitude."

 Thank you.
 Thank you for the gift of your presence in my life.
-It is a joy and a privilege to be alongside you on this journey, and I am grateful for the light you shine in my world.
+I am deeply grateful for the light you shine in my world.

-Let's transcend this day of giving thanks; let's live a life full of gratitude.
+My wish?
+That we transcend this day of giving thanks and commit to living a life full of gratitude.

 First, let's get clear about what it means to practice gratitude.
 According to Robert Emmons, psychology professor and gratitude researcher at the University of California, Davis, there are two key components:

 A few fantastic ways to deepen our practice of gratitude?
 Click here

 "Don't think that you and the

 world are two separate things.

 When you breathe in mindfully